JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 Step 4: Introduction to 2-stream I/O
 ------------------------------------

 This part of the tutorial is a bonus.
-It will be useful to refer to the :doc:`MPAS-JEDI Classes documentation <../../../inside/jedi-components/mpas-jedi/classes>` for relevant terminology definitions.
+It will be useful to refer to the :doc:`MPAS-JEDI Classes documentation </inside/jedi-components/mpas-jedi/classes>` for relevant terminology definitions.

-Up until this point we have been using an MPAS-Model restart file to provide the 2D and 3D model background fields to mpas-jedi.
+Up until this point we have been using an MPAS-Model restart file to provide the 2D and 3D model background fields to MPAS-JEDI.
 It turns out that this is a resource intensive solution in terms of writing those files and storing them on an HPC, especially as the model grid-spacing is reduced.
-Here we will illustrate an alternative solution, tailored for mpas-jedi, called 2-stream I/O.
+Here we will illustrate an alternative solution, tailored for MPAS-JEDI, called 2-stream I/O.

-Some UFO operators and the conversion from model prognostic variables to background state variables requires the availability of fields that are not available by default in the defauly MPAS-Model output stream.
-Using full restart files is an easy solution, but also an expensive one, requiring storing a restart file to disk whenever an mpas-jedi application needs information about the MPAS state.
+Some UFO operators and the conversion from model prognostic variables to background state variables requires the availability of fields that are not available by default in the typical MPAS-Model history or input streams.
+Using full restart files is an easy solution, but also an expensive one, requiring storing a restart file to disk whenever an MPAS-JEDI application needs information about the MPAS state.
 In addition to background states, that includes extended forecasts for the purpose of verification.
-To see why that might be a problem, consider how many fields are in a restart file, and compare it to the number of fields needed for mpas-jedi.
+To see why that might be a problem, consider how many fields are in a restart file, and compare it to the number of fields needed for MPAS-JEDI.

 A first-order approximation of the storage requirement of a model state is the number of floating-point 3D fields.
 A quick way to check the number of floating-point 3D fields in an MPAS state file is through an ncdump command like the following: